 - The Degree program will prepare students for higher skill level fabricator, laser operator, welder/press operator or welder jobs.

 - The curriculum for the Metal Fabrication/Welding Technical Diploma program is the first year of studies in the Metal Fabrication/Welding - Advanced Associate of Applied Science Degree program.
 Students who complete the technical diploma will require just one additional year of studies to earn their associate degree.

-- Cooperative educational opportunities provide technical, hands-on learning in real-world settings.
+- Internship opportunities provide technical, hands-on learning in real-world settings.

 - Participation in the Metal Fabrication/Welding Club helps build members leadership skills and promotes safety skills.